Q1: What are the major changes in the 2025 admissions?

 Q32: What kinds of standardized test results does the SPSE accept?

-A: We accept scores from various standardized tests and university entrance qualification examinations, such as SAT, ACT, IBDP, GCE A-Levels, and International A-Levels for screening purposes, among others.
+A: We accept scores from various standardized tests and university entrance qualification examinations, such as the SAT, ACT, IBDP, GCE A-Levels, and International A-Levels for screening purposes, among others.

 For detailed information, please refer to the the List of Application Documents by Education System.